 We’re all familiar with the phrase, “If it ain’t broke, don’t fix it.”
 When it comes to saving water, sticking to that advice can result in some pretty hefty utility bills.
 Just because a faucet or toilet still “works” doesn’t mean it’s operating efficiently.

 Here’s an approximation of just how much water you could save by upgrading to some WaterSense-labeled plumbing fixtures, which are designed to save water while performing as well or better than standard models:

 - An old, inefficient toilet can use as many as 6 gallons per flush.
 A WaterSense-labeled toilet uses 1.28 gallons per flush or less.

 - Standard showerheads use 2.5 gallons of water per minute (gpm).
 WaterSense-labeled showerheads use no more than 2.0 gpm.
 In one year, this could save your family 2,700 gallons.

-Count on our expert technicians at Quality Plumbing, Heating & Cooling for top-quality plumbing repairs and installations for your Knoxville home: (865) 622-7785.
+Count on our expert technicians at Quality Plumbing, Heating, Cooling & Electrical for top-quality plumbing repairs and installations for your Morristown home: (865) 622-7785.